Frameup

-In the United States criminal law, a frame-up (frameup) or setup is the act of framing someone, that is, providing false evidence or false testimony in order to falsely prove someone guilty of a crime.
-In British usage, to frame, or stitch up, is to maliciously or dishonestly incriminate someone or set them up, in the sense trap or ensnare.
+In the United States criminal law, a frame-up (frameup) or set-up is the act of falsely implicating (framing) someone in a crime by providing fabricated evidence or testimony.
+In British usage, to frame, stitch-up, or fit-up, is to maliciously or dishonestly incriminate someone or set them up, in the sense trap or ensnare.

 While incriminating those who are innocent might be done out of sheer malice, framing is primarily used as a distraction.
 Generally, the person who is framing someone else is the actual perpetrator of the crime.
 In other cases it is an attempt by law enforcement to get around due process.
 Motives include getting rid of political dissidents or "correcting" what they see as the court's mistake.
 Some lawbreakers will try to claim they were framed as a defense strategy.
 Frameups may use conspiracy theories to hide the true crimes of the accused.